 Rose Petal Oil

-I recommend using the Naissance Grapeseed Oil.
-It is extremely moisturising for the skin and contains Contains Omega 3,6 and 9 essential fatty acids, Vitamins E, C and Beta Carotene.
+A carrier oil: I recommend using the Naissance Grapeseed Oil as it is extremely moisturising for the skin and contains Contains Omega 3,6 and 9 essential fatty acids, Vitamins E, C and Beta Carotene.
 It is available on Amazon and is very affordable.
+Other carrier oils that aren’t heavily scented include coconut oil, sunflower oil, sweet almond oil, vegetable oil or olive oil.

 One popular use for flower oils is as a skin cleanser to remove makeup, SPF and impurities from the skin.
 In order to use the oil as a cleanser, massage it into the skin and use a muslin cloth to remove the oil.
 You will notice that your make up and any dirt will come off with the oil.